MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 }
 ```

+Let's take a look at this code.
+You define the `GenerateRandomBit` operation, which takes no input and produces a value of type `Result`.
+The `Result` type represents the result of a measurement and can have two possible values: `Zero` and `One`. `EntryPoint` tells the Q# compiler to begin executing the program here.
+In Q#, qubits are allocated through the `use` keyword.
+The `H` operation places the qubit in superposition.
+The `M` operation measures the qubit and returns the measured value (a zero or a one).

-As mentioned in our [Understanding quantum computing](xref:microsoft.quantum.overview.understanding) article, a qubit is a unit of quantum information that can be in superposition.
+As mentioned in the [Understanding quantum computing](xref:microsoft.quantum.overview.understanding) article, a qubit is a unit of quantum information that can be in superposition.
 When measured, a qubit can only be either 0 or 1.
 However, before measurement, the state of the qubit represents the probability of reading either a 0 or a 1 with a measurement.
 This probabilistic state is known as superposition.
-We can use this probability to generate random numbers.
+One can use this probability to generate random numbers.

-In our Q# operation, we introduce the `Qubit` datatype, native to Q#.
+This Q# operation introduces the `Qubit` datatype, native to Q#.
 We can only allocate a `Qubit` with a `use` statement.
 When it gets allocated, a qubit is always in the `Zero`  state.

-Using the `H` operation, we are able to put our `Qubit` in superposition.
-To measure a qubit and read its value, you use the `M` intrinsic operation.

-By putting our `Qubit` in superposition and measuring it, our result will be a different value each time the code is invoked.
+By putting the `Qubit` in superposition with the `H` operation and measuring it with the `M` intrinsic operation, the result will be a different value each time the code is invoked.

 When a `Qubit` is deallocated it must be explicitly set back to the `Zero` state, otherwise the simulator will report a runtime error.
 An easy way to achieve this is invoking `Reset`.